 In Coronavirus War Of Words With The U.S., China Pulls No Punches

-Emboldened, China has also taken a bellicose, sometimes threatening approach to countries that are critical of its response to the coronavirus.
-China has pressured European Union officials to tone down or outright remove language describing disinformation Beijing put out during the pandemic, a story The New York Times first reported.
+Emboldened, China has also taken a bellicose, sometimes-threatening approach to countries that are critical of its response to the coronavirus.
+China has pressured European Union officials to tone down or outright remove language describing disinformation that Beijing put out during the pandemic — a story The New York Times first reported.
 On Twitter, Chinese diplomats have lashed out at those criticizing China's handling of the pandemic.

 2/2 CDC was caught on the spot.
 When did patient zero begin in US?
 How many people are infected?
 What are the names of the hospitals?
 It might be US army who brought the epidemic to Wuhan.
 Be transparent!
 Make public your data!
 US owe us an explanation! pic.twitter.com/vYNZRFPWo3— Lijian Zhao 赵立坚 (@zlj517) March 12, 2020